V0XNIHILI/autolightning/README.md

 ### Cross-Validation

-K-fold cross-validation can be easily implemented:
+K-fold cross-validation can be easily performed:

 ```python
 from autolightning.lm import Classifier